 The Doe smiled without engaging with the little girl and got up from the bed to continue her work.

 ‘Go to your mother, Alexa.
-Tell her you are sorry that you upset her.’
+Tell her that you are sorry that you have upset her.’

 Obediently Alexa stood up and walked back to the sitting room, where she found her mother in the exact same position as they had left her.
 She hesitated for a moment, but then gently stroked her mother’s arm.